wialy/faux-redact/readme.md

 	type: 'ACTION_TYPE',	// a string with action type name
 							// the only required field

-	payload: { ... },		// data to passed to stored
+	payload: { ... },		// data to be passed to store

 	error: true,			// set only when error occures
 							// In that case, the payload contains error data